 The first thing that you need to know about making a 401(k) withdrawal is that many employer plans simply do not allow 401(k) withdrawals before the age of 59 ½.
-Check with your employer to see if a withdrawal is even an option.
+Check with your plan provider or employer to see if a withdrawal is even an option.

 Many employers allow 401(k) withdrawals before this age, under certain circumstances.
 One of these circumstances is financial hardship.
 But your employer may require you to demonstrate that you are experiencing financial hardship before they allow you to make a withdrawal.